-A personal essay is part of your application to the Honors College at WSU.
-It helps us to get to know you beyond your academic background of grades, test scores, and courses taken in high school.
-Through your essay we will learn about you, your ability to think critically and creatively, and how to organize and express your thoughts.
+Personal writing as part of your application to the Honors College at Washington State University help us to get to know you beyond your academic background of grades and courses taken in high school.
+Through your writing submissions, we wish to not only learn about what makes you who you are.
+We also wish to evaluate your ability to think critically and creatively, and how you organize and express your thoughts.

 Tips for Completing Your Honors Essays